compute-tooling/compute-studio/old-docs/PRIVACY.md

 - Provide and deliver the products and services you request, process transactions and send you related information, including confirmations and invoices;
 - Send you technical notices, updates, security alerts and support and administrative messages;
 - Respond to your comments, questions and requests and provide customer service;
-- Communicate with you about products, services, offers, promotions, rewards and events offered by COMP and others, and provide news and information we think will be of interest to you;
+- Communicate with you about products, services, offers, promotions, rewards and events offered by Compute Studio and others, and provide news and information we think will be of interest to you;
 - Monitor and analyze trends, usage and activities in connection with our Services;
 -Personalize and improve our Services and provide content or features that match user profiles or interests;
 -Process and deliver contest entries and rewards;